 In the Natural Cycles app, you can view your cycle data in your graph.
-You can access your graph from the Today view or in My Cycle.
-You get an overview of your whole cycle and you can pinch and zoom with your fingers to view more than one cycle at a time.
+You can access your graph from the Today view.
+You get an overview of your whole cycle, and you can pinch and zoom with your fingers to view more than one cycle at a time.

 - To the right, you see your cover line temperature and a range of temperatures.

 - You can see your red and green days throughout your cycle.

 - You can see your period and ovulation window.
 Read more about ovulation predictions here.

 - On the top, you can see all algorithm-related icons you have logged—for example, LH test results, sex, reasons for excluded temperatures.

 - You can click on the data points to view more details of what you logged on a specific day.

 - You can see your cycle days at the bottom of the graph.